EGA-archive/phenopackets-to-BFF/README.md

 ### Handling collectionData

-The collectionData property in Phenopackets supports various data types, including:
+The biosamples.timeOfCollection property in Phenopackets supports various data types, including:

 - gestationalAge: Measure of the age of a pregnancy
 - Age: Age as an ISO8601 duration (e.g., P40Y10M05D)